All Episodes

 We're watching it, Sean, with our very eyes.

-The video of the bombings, as they happen, the explosions, the photographs, as you point out, Sean, of mangled bodies, women and children, pictures of the mass graves.
+The video, the bombings, as they happen, the explosions, the photographs, as you point out, Sean, of mangled bodies of women and children, pictures of the mass graves.

 All of this is self-evident proof.

-You brought up the the International Criminal Court in The Hague and in Netherlands uh has opened a war crimes investigation of Putin.
+You brought up the International Criminal Court in The Hague in Netherlands has opened a war crimes investigation of Putin.

-Now I know it it it sounds great on paper but in reality we know it's the likelihood of this happening is not very high.
+Now, I know it sounds great on paper, but in reality, we know the likelihood of this happening is not very high.

-It's dysfunctional you know the goal of the court was commendable but it has been hobbled by inertia, dysfunction, weak management, endless jurisdictional dispute, and quite frankly feeble prosecutions.
+You know, the goal of the court was commendable, but it has been hobbled by inertia, dysfunction, weak management, endless jurisdictional dispute, and, quite frankly, feeble prosecutions.

-And you know You and I will will be both uh passed away before they ever conclude an investigation and recommend charges.
+And, you know, you and I will be both passed away before they ever conclude an investigation and recommend charges.

-So, as I point out in my Column and Cod podcast, better idea is for the United Nations to circumvent the ICC and establish a special tribunal just as they did for the mass atrocities in the Balkan wars in the 1990s.
+So, as I point out in my Column and COVID podcast, better idea is for the United Nations to circumvent the ICC and establish a special tribunal just as they did for the mass atrocities in the Balkan Wars in the 1990s.

-And they brought Sean uh very quickly, a hundred and sixty-one different indictments, uh, many of whom were convicted and sentenced pretty rapidly, uh, including the former president of Yugoslavia who was was charged.
+And they brought Sean very quickly 161 different indictments, many of whom were convicted and sentenced pretty rapidly, including the former president of Yugoslavia who was charged.

 So it can be done.

-And then the question, of course, is well, how do you nab people like Vladimir Putin and uh all of his commanders down the chain of command?
+And then the question, of course, is, well, how do you nab people like Vladimir Putin and all of his commanders down the chain of command?

-And you know, that's really up to the Russian people, uh, either in a palace coup or a mass uprising that overthrows uh Vladimir Putin.
+And, you know, that's really up to the Russian people, either in a palace coup or a mass uprising that overthrows Vladimir Putin the same way as it did with the former president of Yugoslavia.

 Why do people get upset?